m1alksne/WhaleSongNet/README.md

 ## User information

 The training, validation, and testing, clips are already included along with each epoch of the model.
 Depending on the use-case, step 5-6 may not be necessary.
-This model and surrounding data processing and evaluation workflows are meant for educational purposes.
+The trained model and the surrounding data processing and evaluation workflows are meant to be used for educational purposes.
+This workflow is flexible and model hyper-parameters are easy to fine-tune (in the train.py script).
+The overall workflow can also be modified to retrain the model on a different acoustic dataset, which has implications for broadening the scope of computer vision accessibility to the bioacousitcs community!

 To visualize labeled spectrograms: